 Indications that Premzl will produce sufficient laughter and irony are ample.
 “So that there will be a cultural explosion,” the mayor of Maribor confirmed at a recent round table discussion hosted by the daily newspaper Večer.
 The slogan is not a new one: it was launched in August of 2009, if not before, when Maribor was confirmed as a candidate for the project.
 The Minister of Culture also gave expression to the same discourse, saying that the project was financially at a point “when pure energy has begun to spurt out, as Mayor Kangler would say.”
 And then she spiced it up, probably cynically by this point, with one more metaphor: “Everything is packed up and ready to gush out.”
-This is of course the moment when the cultural gush mentality of Maribor finally revealed its “macho” image, with the well known refrain from the popular turbofolk song “Gushing fire hose”.
+This is of course the moment when the cultural gush mentality of Maribor finally revealed its “macho” image, with the well known refrain from the popular turbofolk song “Gushing fire hose”3.
 There is no other comparison, since in Slovene no one has yet referred to the spurting and gushing of culture.

 This almost phallic-like promise heralds the return of masculinity to Maribor, the return of its cultural and intellectual equality.
 The firefighter metaphors offered up as an overture are likely not merely an echo of an awkward peasant turn of phrase from those who do not know exactly what they would like.
 Because in this respect, the Maribor mayor on the one hand, with his rural roots and Duplek pedigree4, which presumably makes him less sophisticated, differs not in the slightest from world-famous theatre cosmopolitan Tomaž Pandur, who is tipped to become the president of the programme council for the ECC.
 At the round table mentioned above, we heard from another rhetorically unbeatable figure who threw out the challenge: “Will we build a Potemkin village that will hide our misery and mediocrity, or will we truly explode in all our splendour?”
 We have no choice – of course we are in favour of the latter, we’re not idiots.
 Hence, in favour of Pandur and an explosion of splendour.
 This cheap exclusionary demagoguery of “either you are for the explosion of culture which I offer or you are miserable and mediocre” of course once again charmed the Maribor public, hungering for praise, and gave support to its faith that it will make the right choice, since no other alternative is permissible.

 In all likelihood, this glib and contrived rhetoric could easily be dispensed with by a more well-intentioned understanding, if it did not hide some shady work in the organization of the ECC to date, and in its staff and programme changes and stumbling blocks, not to mention some financial transactions.
 But worst of all is the following: culture is, in the final analysis, a matter of identity, something which is part of our makeup.
 In this cross-section of city and culture, something unique is happening in connection with the organization of the ECC, based on something which for many long decades we have been cultivating under the name of the cultural greyness of the city.
 This greyness is clearly a symptom of newly emerging verbal dynamite mixtures.
 Because what else could produce a greater identity for Maribor if not the discovery of its lack, its externalization into some sort of identity explosion?
 In the course of which pieces will spurt in all directions, to the final nothingness, where we will fill the emptiness of our own hollowness with tons of dynamite which detonation will no longer contribute to the splendour promised by the programme maestros.
 A step away from being miserable and mediocre is more precisely a step into it.